urbit/docs/docs/arvo/web-apps.md

 In our case, we specify only that the mark is "click".

-The callback funciton is called when we receive an acknowledgment.
+The callback function is called when we receive an acknowledgment.
 If there was an error, we put it in the `err` div that we defined above.
 Otherwise, we printf to the console a message saying the poke succeeded.
 As is common, we gray